EmFib/1000_classic_rock_songs/README.md

 index = similarities.MatrixSimilarity.load('/tmp/deerwester.index')
 ```

+&emsp; _Similarity Queries_

-From there, I was able to run similarity queries against the corpus.
+Using the similarity interface, I was able to run similarity queries against the corpus.
 Query objects first need to be turned into LSI vectors.
 I then run similarity query against the entire corpus, thereby producing a similarity score between the entry and each of the ten artists.

-Here is an example with a favorite Allen Ginsberg poem:
+Here is an example similarity query using a favorite Allen Ginsberg poem:

 ```python
 # sample with a quote from an Allen Ginsberg poem